CEINMS-RT/ReadTheDocs/docs/source/Tutorial [Windows][Ubuntu].rst

 Usage
 +++++

-Now that we created the spline coefficients, we can run CEINMS and witness our creation:
+Now that we created the spline coefficients, we can run CEINMS-RT and witness our creation:

 .. code-block:: console